riazhsks/multilingual-annotated-poems/README.md

 ```

 ## :two: Models

+- Supervised learning
 	- cz* models are Logistics Regression models trained on originally labeled part of CCV
 	- eng-lr* models are Logistics Regression models trained on the English corpus
-- eng-svc* models are Support Vector Classifier models trained on the English corpus
+	- eng-svc* models are Support Vector Classification models trained on the English corpus
 	- {cz, eng-lr, eng-svc}-f-d are models with downsampled *sonnets* (English) or *sonets* (Czech)
 	- {cz, eng-lr, eng-svc}-f-s are models without downsampling
 	- {cz, eng-lr, eng-svc}-d-d are delexicalized models with downsampled *sonnets* (English) or *sonets* (Czech)
 	- {cz, eng-lr, eng-svc}-d-s are delexicalized models without downsampling
+- Rule-based
+	- Eight weight configurations for a feature set

 ## :three: Source code
-The source code in this corpus has been developed as a part of my Bachelor thesis.

-It includes scripts for:
 - Data processing: unificating and annotating corpora.
 - Rule-based classification approach: getting rules from statistics, finding optimal weights and predicting poetic forms.
-- Supervised learning approach: training LR and SVC models (same as :two:) and predicting poetic forms.
+- Supervised learning approach: training LR and SVC models (desribed in :two:) and predicting poetic forms.
 - Delexicalized transfer: predicting poetic forms using delexicalized models obtained with SL approach.
 - Unsupervised learning approach: *k*-means and HDBSCAN for clustering by poetic forms.
 - Prompting Large Language Models: predicting poetic forms using prompting LLMs.
 - Evaluation of performance: combining predictions from all approaches (except for clustering) and evaluating correctness.

+---
+The source code and all resulting materials have been developed as a part of my Bachelor thesis.